onewelcome/sdk-react-native/README.md

    Replace the <username> and <password> with the credentials that you use to login to support.onegini.com.

-3. The Onegini CocoaPods repository must be added to your local machine using the following command:
+3. The OneWelcome CocoaPods repository must be added to your local machine using the following command:

    ```
    pod repo-art add onegini https://repo.onegini.com/artifactory/api/pods/cocoapods-public